vamsikrishna0/genderGuess/README.md

 cloudProject1
 =============
 This webservice takes a name and tries to figure out the gender of that person.
 The application calls a webservice API from Mashape and returns the data in a json object form.
-Please note that we can do only x requests per a minute.
+Please note that we can do only one request per 10 minutes.

 * URL:/getgender?name=<input name>
 * returns: Json object with name and the predicted gender